 If you are into healthy eating, I’m sure you heard of ghee.
 I got used to this delicious golden goodness as I’m cooking more and more Indian cuisine.
-Ghee is a fantastic replacement for oil or butter when you need to cook or fry on higher temperature – it’s smoke point is more than double of the typical cooking temperatures (which is about 200°F).
-Yes, so is coconut oil, but some people don’t care for the added flavor of coconut in their dishes.
-Ghee really is a clarified butter – when the fat is separated from milk solids.
+Ghee is a fantastic replacement for oil or butter when you need to cook or fry on higher temperature – its smoke point is more than double of the typical cooking temperatures (which is about 200°F).
+Yes, so is coconut oil, but some people don’t care for the added flavor of coconut in their dishes that some of the coconut oils provide.
+Ghee really is clarified butter – when the fat is separated from milk solids.

-I was told by a rabbi that ghee is naturally kosher (when you make it yourself, ), acceptable for people with dairy allergies because with removed milk solids, there is a minimum trace of dairy in the ghee (although I’m not a doctor so please take this as my opinion based on experience, with a dollop of scepticism).
+I was told by a rabbi once that ghee is naturally kosher (when you make it yourself), acceptable for people with dairy allergies because with removed milk solids, there is a minimum trace of dairy in the ghee (although I’m not a doctor so please take this as my opinion based on experience, with a dose of skepticism).
 Ghee is naturally easier to digest, have a longer shelf life than regular butter and doesn’t have to be refrigerated.
-Mine sits on the counter because I cook with it a lot, but also as an SOS solution to use instead of butter that I forgot to take out from the fridge, and it’s too hard to spread on the bread.
+Mine sits on the counter because I cook with it a lot.
+It’s also an SOS solution to use instead of butter when you forgot to take the butter out of the fridge, and it’s too hard to spread on your delish baguette.

-These days the popularity of ghee grew and you can get it anywhere – but why not make your own?
-It’s really easy and you know exactly it’s clean and clear with only ingredients you want to add to it.
+These days the popularity of ghee grows and you can get it anywhere – but why not make your own?
+It’s really easy and you know exactly it’s clean, made from the highest quality of butter.

 I know two ways how to make it – but usually go for the second, much easier way.
-If you have time and patience though, you can try the traditional Indian way how to make ghee (we will skip the part where they make a yogurt from the milk, then make a butter from the yogurt and then make a ghee.)
-That’s too much trouble.
-Let’s buy a good, organic butter from grass-fed cows.
-Or, Kerrygold Irish Butter (that I swear on) which is not organic, but the quality, in my opinion, is much better than available organic butter.
+If you’ve time and patience though, you can try the traditional way to make ghee.
+Let’s start with buying a good, organic butter from grass-fed cows.
+Or, Kerrygold Irish Butter (that I swear on) which is not organic, but the quality, in my opinion, is much better than what’s available on the American markets incl. organic.
 Trust me on this.
 Just open them side by side, and compare the color.
 High-quality milk doesn’t create white butter.

-So, in this case, you heat up a butter in the stainless steel pot, stirring on medium-low heat, until the butter starts to separate and create foam (which you remove), and you will keep going and doing the same until all the milk solids are gone and all you’re left with is a golden ghee.
-It takes 15-30 minutes, depends how high your heat is.
-This way creates a lovely, nutty flavor of ghee – but there are few negatives to it.
+So, in the traditional prep method, you heat up a butter in the stainless steel pot, stirring on medium-low heat, until the butter starts to separate and create foam (which you remove), and you’ll keep going and doing the same until all the milk solids are gone and all you’re left with is a golden ghee.
+It takes 15-30 minutes, depends on how high your heat is.
+Making ghee this way creates a lovely, nutty flavor of ghee – but there are few negatives to it.
 You have to stand by it and attend it the entire time.
 It’s quite easy to burn it and ruin the whole thing.
 But, some people swear that this is the proper and only way to do it.